Warriors vs. Kings: Betting Trends, Record ATS, Home/Road Splits

 Warriors vs. Kings: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Golden State Warriors are 1.5-point favorites heading into Game 5 of the opening round of the NBA Playoffs against the Sacramento Kings at Golden 1 Center on Wednesday, starting at 10:00 PM ET on TNT, NBCS-CA, and NBCS-BA.
-The series is tied 2-2.
-The matchup has an over/under set at 234.5 points.
+The Golden State Warriors are 7.5-point favorites heading into a decisive Game 6 of the opening round of the NBA Playoffs against the Sacramento Kings at Chase Center on Friday, starting at 8:00 PM ET on ESPN.
+The Warriors hold a 3-2 lead in the series.
+The point total is set at 236.5 for the matchup.

 Warriors vs. Kings Odds & Info